 Personal Assistance Services Program (PASP)

-- A New Jersey resident and residing in Gloucester County
+- Reside in Gloucester County

 - Have a permanent physical disability and require assistance with activities of daily living

 - Be between the ages of 18 and 70